How to form a corporation in Brazil?

 - Definition of the company’s capital and each shareholder’s quota, where the value of one quota is informed, as well as the percentages applied to each owner.

-- Definition of the company’s administrator, who must be a Brazilian citizen or a foreigner with permanent resident status.
+- Definition of the company’s representative, who must be a Brazilian citizen or a foreigner with permanent resident status.
 Foreigner shareholders who do not have a permanent cannot be an administrator.

 The Individual Corporation